 For each panel, the candidates of the 5 best-ranked applications will be offered a fellowship.
-Selected applicants will be informed in July 2022.
-They will be given 2 months to relocate to Belgium and must start their fellowships at the latest in October 2022.
+Selected applicants will be informed in end December 2023.
+They will be given 2 months to relocate to Belgium and start their fellowships between March - April 2024.